New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 Consider we directly add edge $(u,v,w)$ on $T$, and get a graph $T'=(V,E_T\cup \{(u,v,w)\})$.
-Assume we apply the same \linkfunc{} algorithm on $T$ to $T'$.
-Then all path-max queries on $T'$ should be the same with that on $G'$, and therefore $T'$ is \pmeq{} to $G$.
+Consider the \linkfunc{} algorithm applied to $T$, and we perform the same operations on $T'$.
+Then all path-max queries on $T'$ should be the same as that on $G'$, so $T'$ is \pmeq{} to $G$.
 We will show that the final result $T$ is \pmeq{} to $T'$.
 Note that $T'$ may or may not be a tree, depending on whether $u$ and $v$ were connected before.

 For \perchandlink{}, $T'$ is exactly the tree obtained after Line \ref{line:exact:finish-perch} augmented with an additional edge $(u,v,w)$.
 The final step is the if-conditions from Line \ref{line:exact:if-condition}.
 In the first case where $u$ and $v$ were not connected before, $u$ is set as the child of $v$ with weight $w$, obtaining a tree $T$ that is the same as $T'$.
 In the second case, $u$ and $v$ were in the same tree.
 Therefore after the two \perchfunc{} operations, $u$ should be connected with $v$ with an existing edge $(u,v,w')$, and $T'$ further augments an edge $(u,v,w)$ to $T$.
 In this case, only the lower weight should be kept in the MST, and therefore the algorithm selects the minimum of the original weight $w'$ and the new weight $w$.